I’ve seen a lot of things in this game, but what I witnessed this past weekend took it to another level.

 This past weekend it took a nasty turn.
 A coach on the other team got pretty fed up, arguing a play very similar to the one that got his own player out earlier in the game.
 The difference however was our player stayed IN the baseline when he stole, his player did not.
 Whatever the case, the umpire called our guy safe and that’s when the whole thing changed.

-After a few minutes of screaming at each other about getting squeeze by the ump and “favoring teams” and all of that, coach made a critical error.
+After a few minutes of screaming at each other about getting squeezed by the ump and “favoring teams” and all of that, Coach made a critical error.
 He blurted out that the umpire needed to “Open his f**king eyes and shut up!”
 I’m not kidding.
 There was silence from both benches.
 That was followed by parents asking that coach to “stop” and the umpire then pointing to the exit and asking him to leave the field.
 He did, but continued to voice his displeasure as he walked to his car.

-But while the audience was fixated on the chaos, I was watching the kids reaction.
+But while the audience was fixated on the chaos, I was watching the kids’ reaction.
 They witnessed the whole thing.
-Some we’re stone faced, some smirked at the profanity.
+Some were stone faced, some smirked at the profanity.
 But all stood still and watched the entire incident unfold.
-And that got me thinking, where’s the respect?
+And that got me thinking…where’s the respect?

 Now I’m a coach and I’ve had my own moments with umpires but my approach is very different.
-For one, I always speak to the officials as a human beings and never argue balls and strikes.
+For one, I always speak to the officials as human beings and never argue balls and strikes.
 If a play doesn’t go our way, I will usually ask questions, but not go for the throat.
 Although, and I’m being honest here; if it’s a tight game and it’s a bad call, I will definitely lose my cool.
 Here’s the difference though; There is never profanity.
-Secondly, I make sure that umpire knows that while passionate about the call, I ultimately trust their overall judgement and respect their job and the game.
+Secondly, I make sure that umpire knows that, while passionate about the call, I ultimately trust their overall judgement and respect their job and the game.

 A player once asked me, “Coach, how come you told us to respect the umpires and not question a call, but you did?”
 I addressed the team that day and explained that as a coach, you protect your team in those critical moments, but in the end, the umpire is the most important person on the field, and what he says goes.

-And this past weekend, the umpire was the authority, bottom line.
+And this past weekend, the umpire was the authority.
+Bottom line.
 He took control of the situation right away and that unruly coach was removed, not because he questioned a call, but because he embarrassed himself by swearing in front of 24 kids.
 It was obvious that coach wasn’t looking out for the players.
 He was showing up the umpire, and the moment that F bomb was dropped, it was evident, it wasn’t about the best interest for his kids.
 He was kind of just being a jerk.

 I have news for you.
 Parents are just as bad.
-I was reading a great article from the Sun Sentinel about youth soccer for example.
+I was reading a great article from the Sun Sentinel about youth soccer, for example.
 In it, there’s a quote from a referee, Lou Hecht of Delray Beach who said: “I’ve been refereeing for 25 years down here, and it has gotten progressively worse…Parents think it’s the World Cup, World Series and Super Bowl all rolled into one… It has gotten downright dangerous sometimes.”